 There’s a lesson to be learned from Pearl’s approach to change in the industry.
 Adaptation and evolution don't mean people fall by the wayside.
 In fact, it just makes them even more important.
 The Plazamakers are using this new revenue to keep moving forward and transform their community.

-“With all of our ideas,” Grace said, “we just imagine all of the ways we can use Bbot across these new locations.”
+“With all of our ideas,” Smith said, “we just imagine all of the ways we can use Bbot across these new locations.”

 If you want to learn how Bbot can help scale your business, fill out the form below and get started with a free demo!